nicao33/Project-NCK/README.md

-Project owner : Nicolas Prado | Dev Team - Nicolas prado
+Project owner : Nicolas Prado | Dev Team - Nicolas Prado
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Planejamento de um sistema de registro e login para mercados ou estabelecimentos
+Planning a registration and login system for markets or establishments